SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/move-user.md

 # Move users

-You can move a user from one company to another, if your organization consists of multiple companies registered in the [Our companies][2] tab.If a user has been set up under the wrong company, or if they have changed positions/jobs within your organization, they can be moved, including their activities and sales.
+You can move a user from one company to another, if your organization consists of multiple companies registered in the [Our companies][2] tab.
+If a user has been set up under the wrong company, or if they have changed positions/jobs within your organization, they can be moved, including their activities and sales.

 To move a user: